chudur-budur/tpu/README-NOD.md

 ## Model Training

 We have trained Masked-R-CNN with Spinenet-49 backbone (`v3-8` can't train Spinenet-190).
 Had to keep the `train_batch_size: 64` (256 was not possible, because of resource exhaustion).
 Each step will take 2 sec. to compute, therefore completing 162050 steps will take 90 hours to finish.
-We have run the training for 16700 steps and found 18% AP.
+We have run the training for 16700 steps (i.e. 1/10-th of the total steps) and found 18% AP.
 The train command looks like this ([it's here](https://github.com/chudur-budur/tpu/blob/master/sh/train.sh)):

 ```
 TPU_NAME="$TPU_NAME"